brandonkramer/wordpress-webpack-workflow/README.md

 	</tr>
 	<tr>
 		<td>postcss-import-ext-glob</td>
-		<td>extend postcss-import path resolver to allow glob usage as a path.</td>
+		<td>Extends postcss-import path resolver to allow glob usage as a path</td>
 		<td>2.0.0</td>
 	</tr>
 	<tr>
 		<td>postcss-nested</td>
-		<td>PostCSS plugin to unwrap nested rules like how Sass does it.</td>
+		<td>To unwrap nested rules like how Sass does it</td>
 		<td>5.0.3</td>
 	</tr>
 	<tr>
 		<td>postcss-nested-ancestors</td>
-		<td>introduces ^& selector which let you reference any parent ancestor selector with an easy and customizable interface.</td>
+		<td>introduces ^& selector which let you reference any parent ancestor selector with an easy and customizable interface</td>
 		<td>2.0.0</td>
 	</tr>
 	<tr>
 		<td>postcss-advanced-variables</td>
-		<td>Lets you use Sass-like variables, conditionals, and iterators in CSS.</td>
+		<td>Lets you use Sass-like variables, conditionals, and iterators in CSS</td>
 		<td>3.0.1</td>
 	</tr>
     </tbody>